By Susan Dunn

 Interviewer: How would you use intuition?

 when the data runs out.
 For instance, you can meet someone who meets

 all your requirements for a partner.
 You know how people tell you

 to make a list?
-So you make a list, and this
+So you make a list, and this person comes along,

 If you continue logically thinking about it, you may convince

-a good fit.
-They treat you badly, or make you feel bad about
+fit.
+They treat you badly, or make you feel bad about yourself.

-in the stock market, for instance.
+stock market, for instance.
 You (and stock brokers) can read the

-prospectus, and learn the fundamentals, and still lose
+prospectus, and learn the fundamentals, and still lose your shirt.

 Interviewer: When would you recommend NOT using intuition?